IlkkaR-aalto/forking-workflow-exercise/Japanese_cauliflower_tacos.md

 Peru.
 If you can make the pickles with Peruvian aji amarillo, please do.

 - Roast cauliflower
-- Roasted chilis and Japanese pickled vegetables
+- Roasted chilis and Japanese pickled daikon
 - Caramelized red onions
 - Guacamole
 - Yogurt